Setting up pages

 Global links

 This is usually Webmail, UCDAccess and Canvas.
-This cannot be changed by site builders but they can request this to be changed based on their audience needs via Cherwell ticket.
+This should not be changed by site builders but you can request this to be changed based on your audience needs via Cherwell ticket.

 The global header links appear in the top right-hand corner of university sites next to quick links and search.
 By default these links focus on internal audiences but you have the option to request that these links be customized specifically for your site's audience.
 Send an email to websitehelp@ucdenver.edu to make a request to change your site’s global header links in Sitefinity.